HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Transmission Control Protocol
 Provides reliable, ordered, and error-checked delivery of a stream of octets between applications running on hosts communicating over an IP network.
 This protocol is supported by LwIP.

+**TUN/TAP**
+network TUNnel / network TAP
+In computer networking, TUN and TAP are virtual network kernel devices.
+Being network devices supported entirely in software, they differ from ordinary network devices which are backed up by hardware network adapters.

+TUN simulates a network layer device and it operates with layer 3 packets like IP packets.
+TAP simulates a link layer device and it operates with layer 2 packets like Ethernet frames.

 **UDP**
 User Datagram Protocol
 A simple connectionless transmission model with a minimum of protocol mechanisms.
 This protocol is supported by LwIP.